Vineeth1512/FileNet-Notes/03-ACCE.md

 ACCE is a **web control panel** for FileNet — where admins and developers can **see, edit, and manage all the files, folders, and settings** stored in the system.

 ---
+### 📝 How to Explain in Your Own Words
+*"ACCE is like the settings dashboard for FileNet.
+It lets admins create folders, define document structures, set permissions, and check everything is working correctly — all without writing code."*

+---

 ## 🔹 Why do we use ACCE?